China’s Xi urges ‘all-out’ infrastructure push to boost growth

 “Lockdowns make the task of ramping up infrastructure investment more difficult due to… travel bans and shortage of construction workers in… (affected) areas,” he told AFP.

-It would also “be unrealistic to expect much faster infrastructure investment growth, and its pace… would only fill a small part of the gap left by slowing export growth, the large property sector contraction and the rising costs of China’s zero-Covid strategy,” Nomura had said in a recent report.
+It would also “be unrealistic to expect much faster infrastructure investment growth, and its pace… would only fill a small part of the gap left by slowing export growth, the large property sector contraction and the rising costs of China’s zero-Covid strategy”, Nomura said in a recent report.